sticky-pi/sticky-pi-device/README.md

 Contains files and tools to build the Sticky Pi OS.
 Briefly, we make a local image from the stock Archlinux operating system, then we transfer custom files on it before we use QEMU to spawn a virtual machine on this image.
 Once in the virtual machine, we install dependencies and continue the configuration of the virtual image.
 In the end.
-We compress the resulting image (YYYY-MM-dd_sticky_pi_rpi.img.gz) --that can be burnt and used directly.
+We compress the resulting image (YYYY-MM-dd_sticky_pi_rpi.img.gz) -- which can be burnt and used directly.
 The whole process is orchestrated by a Makefile

 * `src` -- a small python package, `sticky_pi_device`, that will be installed on the Raspberry Pi
 * `.env` -- definition of environment variables used at build and runtime (e.g. directory location, camera setting, ...)